-→ Not only do I provide clinical sessions in my practice but I also work additional sessions from a menu of options in other areas that interest me and keep our health system thriving.
-I am involved in GP training and a mentoring programme which encourages GP growth and development opportunities
+→ Not only do I provide clinical sessions in my practice but I also work additional sessions in other specialist areas that interest me and keep our health system thriving.
+I am involved in GP training and a mentoring programme which encourages GP growth and development opportunities.

-Key Areas of Focus
+Key areas of focus